Outdoor Buddies embraces the principle that wildlife and the environment are to be protected, preserved and managed for the benefit of all people.

 Sid furnished the house and found a caretaker to live there.
 The caretaker also had full use of the three-car garage which was heated.
 A few years later another caretaker moved into the house and also lived there year round with his dog Brownie.

-Sid brought disabled folks to Tarryall to fish, and invited At Risk Intercity Youths to use the campground.
+Sid brought mobility impaired folks to Tarryall to fish, and invited At Risk Intercity Youths to use the campground.
 Outdoor Buddies also partnered with a Social Worker who lead a group that helped people with developmental disabilities, and they used the campground as well.

-We had a very generous donor that supplied us with sleeping bags, archery equipment, tepees and wall tents for use by youth groups and disabled folks.
+We had a very generous donor that supplied us with sleeping bags, archery equipment, tepees and wall tents for use by youth groups and mobility impaired folks.

 The program went well for years, and young people benefited from the program.
 The use of the campground for such purposes was approved by the Division of Wildlife.